lammps/lammps/doc/src/python.rst

 Description
 """""""""""

-The *python* command allows to interface LAMMPS with an embedded Python interpreter and enables either executing arbitrary python code in that interpreter, registering a Python function for future execution (as a python style variable, from a fix interfaced with python or for direct invocation), or invoking such a previously registered function.
+The *python* command allows interfacing LAMMPS with an embedded Python interpreter and enables either executing arbitrary python code in that interpreter, registering a Python function for future execution (as a python style variable, from a fix interfaced with python, or for direct invocation), or invoking such a previously registered function.

-Arguments, including LAMMPS variables, can be passed to the function from the LAMMPS input script and a value returned by the Python function to a LAMMPS variable.
+Arguments, including LAMMPS variables, can be passed to the function from the LAMMPS input script and a value returned by the Python function assigned to a LAMMPS variable.
 The Python code for the function can be included directly in the input script or in a separate Python file.
 The function can be standard Python code or it can make "callbacks" to LAMMPS through its library interface to query or set internal values within LAMMPS.